codingrosquick/circles_file_handler/README.md

-# circles_file_handler
+# File Iterator and IRODS Utility classes
-Utility classes for handling file interactions with CIRCLES CyVerse
+This repo gives utility classes for handling file interactions with CIRCLES CyVerse.
+The package will be published on Pip once stable and tested.